Part I: Python Fundamentals

 main.py

 The NumPy line 0.052 mud_weight_ppg depths_array applies the formula to all 100,000 elements simultaneously.
 There is no loop.
-The operation is vectorized — it runs in optimized C code underneath, which is why it is dramatically faster.
-More importantly, the code is shorter and easier to read: one line that looks like the equation instead of four lines of loop mechanics.
+The operation is vectorized; it runs in optimized C code underneath, and the single line reads like the equation instead of four lines of loop mechanics.

 Array Operations for Petroleum Calculations